XHiddenProjects/WebServerAI/README.md

 To preview content you can use the command line `wsa --preview` or `CTRL+P` shortcut

-- `wsa --preview` will only preview as a open dialog
+- `wsa --preview` will only preview as a open window dialog.
 - `CTRL+P` will only preview on a IFrame.
 Use the `preview: ""` to the WebServerAI class

 ***